-- > The head of centre on behalf of candidates entered at their centre. - ➤ A private candidate can submit an appeal although we would recommend that they seek advice and guidance from their entering centre.
+- > The head of centre on behalf of candidates entered at their centre. - A private candidate can submit an appeal although we would recommend that they seek advice and guidance from their entering centre.

 WJEC defines a private candidate as an individual who pursues a course of study independently but takes an examination and/or other assessment at an approved WJEC examination centre.
-The entering centre will not have delivered the assessment to the learner, materially contributed to the preparation of the Learner for the assessment and purchased the qualification on behalf of the learner.
+The entering centre will not have delivered the assessment to the learner or materially contributed to the preparation of the Learner for the assessment and will have purchased the qualification on behalf of the learner.

-Candidates who are not defined as private candidates, or their parents/carer cannot submit an appeal application directly to WJEC.
+Candidates who are not defined as private candidates, or their parents/carer, cannot submit an appeal application directly to WJEC, unless there is an exceptional circumstance such as centre closure where the Head of Centre is not available to submit an appeal.

-A member of centre staff or personnel contracted to the centre may appeal a finding of malpractice and/or sanction imposed on him/her
+A member of centre staff or personnel contracted to the centre may appeal a finding of malpractice and/or sanction imposed on him/her.